 Frigate Configuration

-It is recommended to start with a minimal configuration and add to it as described in this guide and use the built in configuration editor in Frigate's UI which supports validation.
+It is recommended to start with a minimal configuration and add to it as described in the getting started guide.

 mqtt: